Before contacting Dr. Chen, please check if he has addressed the topic of your inquiry below.

 This really should be called the "Chen Lab" or research group, but... there are lot of Chen labs out there so we tried to come up with a more unique branding.
 Before the HealthRex group was established, the early prototype of our recommender system for clinical orders was published as OrderRex.
 Rex is an abbreviation for “recommendations,” but also means "king” (such as used in Tyrannosaurus rex), as we aspire to be a leader in clinical recommendation (decision support) tools.
 Dr. Chen also co-founded a company Reaction Explorer (REx) for organic chemistry expert systems.
 HealthRex reflects our mission to improve people’s health broadly, not necessarily based on medical interventions alone.

 Feel free to drop in on our weekly group meetings where we regularly review topics and practice skills in those areas.
 You’re welcome to see if there’s an existing project you might want to jump into.
 Please refer to the Group Meeting Calendar for times.
-Otherwise, you can request a meeting with me via the scheduling link if you would like to discuss more.
-From there, the process will largely be up to you, as I expect your time will be very limited due to your primary medical training responsibilities.
-However, it can still be good to explore possibilities.
+From there, the process will largely be up to you, as I expect your time will be very limited due to your primary training responsibilities.
+I expect most people are just browsing around and won't commit to real work.
+If you keep showing up and have your own insights and demonstrated preliminary work, reading, or other exploration, then it's more likely we'll recognize a good opportunity to plug you into a project.

 Take a look at the Open Positions page to see if there is a position that fits your skills and interests.
 Follow the process listed on the page to apply, and be sure to provide the materials requested.
 We expect that before you submit your application, you will have looked through some of the lab's prior publications and will be able to articulate why this is a match for your interests and skills, and better yet, propose what you'd like to work on together.